- Compaq was a computer manufacturer that produced high-quality personal computers at affordable prices.

 - Compaq ultimately failed because of a risky acquisition (DEC) and price wars with large competitors like DELL and Intel.

 When you think of the personal computer names that dominate the landscape today, you’re almost assuredly thinking of Microsoft, HP, Apple, and Dell.
 If we had asked this question two decades ago, that list would look a little different, and Compaq may have very well been your first top response.

 Today, Compaq is an industry name long forgotten, but when it was founded in 1982, it would soon become the biggest name in personal computing.
 Looking back on Compaq and its failures is a reminder of where the computing industry has been and where we are today.

 So why did Compaq fail so spectacularly?
-There isn’t one answer or one misstep but a culmination of many decisions and a few mergers gone wrong.
+There isn’t one answer or one misstep, but a culmination of many decisions and a few mergers went wrong.

 Read on to find out exactly what happened to this PC company.

 |Founders||Rod Canion, Jim Harris, Bill Murto|